Joe-ElM/NLP_Disaster_Tweets/readme.md

   - Application of text preprocessing techniques such as lowercasing, tokenization, and removal of stop words, URLs, and special characters.
   - Cleaning and normalization of text data to ensure consistency and enhance model performance.

-- Feature Extraction using Bag-of-Words (BoW):
+- Feature Extraction using Bag-of-Words (BoW) and TF-IDF:

   - Representation of text data as numerical features using the Bag-of-Words (BoW) technique.
   - Analysis of vocabulary size, feature matrix representation, and identification of common words and phrases in both disaster and non-disaster tweets.
+  - Utilization of TF-IDF (Term Frequency-Inverse Document Frequency) to weigh the importance of words in the corpus.

-- Modeling with BoW Representation:
+- Modeling with BoW and TF-IDF Representation:
-  - Implementation of machine learning algorithms such as Support Vector Classifier (SVC), Logistic Regression, and Random Forest using BoW features.
+  - Implementation of machine learning algorithms such as Support Vector Classifier (SVC), Logistic Regression, and Random Forest using BoW and TF-IDF features.
   - Hyperparameter tuning, model optimization, and evaluation of model performance metrics such as F1 score, recall, precision, and accuracy.

 ## Dataset Overview